|

 Northeastern Ohio Universities College of Medicine, Rootstown, OH, USA

-from bone, cartilage, and other tissues are complicated by the fact
+expression from bone, cartilage, and other tissues are complicated by

 represents a wide variety of composite cells distinct in individual

-microdissection (LCM) is a technique that allows specific cells to be
+(LCM) is a technique that allows specific cells to be isolated according

-isolated according to their phenotype, condition, or other marker from within
+to their phenotype, condition, or other marker from within such

-population of the tissue.
-This study reports the application of LCM to
+the tissue.
+This study reports the application of LCM to the gene

-chondrocyte populations of the murine growth plate are detailed and
+specific chondrocyte populations of the murine growth plate are detailed

 results.
 The technique will hopefully serve as a guide for the further